Serve the City: Economic and Social Justice

 Each year, a planning team is assembled to produce this annual anti-racism symposium.

 Peace isn’t simply the absence of violence; peace is the presence of healing, reconciliation, and accountability.

 Trinity is a member of the Greater Boston Interfaith Organization (GBIO), to collaborate with other people on faith on social justice issues.

-The Climate Action ministry seeks to engage our community in projects and conversations about protecting, preserving, and cherishing our planet.
+The Trinity Climate Action Network seeks to engage our community in projects and conversations about protecting, preserving, and cherishing our pla

 Creating a meaningful, mutual relationship with an Anglican parish in another country.